 - •Combined procedures should be carefully evaluated for safety

 Is 65 a good age for deep plane facelift?
-Learn about candidacy, expected results, and considerations for patients in their mid-60s.
+Expert guide covering candidacy, expected results, and considerations for patients in their mid-60s.

 What Is Deep Plane Facelift at 65?

 Is 65 a good age for deep plane facelift?
-Learn about candidacy, expected results, and considerations for patients in their mid-60s.
-This technique represents an advanced approach to facial rejuvenation that addresses the underlying causes of facial aging rather than just treating surface symptoms.
+Expert guide covering candidacy, expected results, and considerations for patients in their mid-60s.
+This method goes beyond skin tightening to reposition the deeper structures driving visible aging that addresses the underlying causes of facial aging rather than just treating surface symptoms.
+Learn whether this procedure is safe for patients at your age.

 Who Is a Good Candidate?